 Lisa Campbell has worked on some of the toughest Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) issues of our time, tackling the intersection of pesticide regulation and public policy, and offers clients decades of experience in addressing pesticide and chemical product approval, defense, and regulatory issues.

 Jane Vergnes, Ph.D., DABT®, is an experienced leader in global product stewardship as well as a talented research scientist and former scientific study director.
 Dr. Vergnes brings over 25 years of experience in safety, exposure, and risk assessment of diverse chemicals, including industrial and specialty chemicals, cosmetic ingredients, food ingredients, sunscreen active ingredients, pharmaceutical excipients, antimicrobials, and preservatives, to bear on the screening and assessment of a chemical’s potential for endocrine disruption.
 Dr. Vergnes leverages her scientific expertise, regulatory knowledge, and business experience to assist clients with development of regulatory compliance strategies that are grounded on sound science yet acknowledge the challenging realities of the global business world.

-BCCM currently manages two groups with chemicals on List 2 -- the NMP Producers Group and the MTBE Consortium.
-BCCM engages with the groups' member companies to identify potential other producer or importer companies that should contribute to EDSP testing, outlining how cost shares will be allocated among participating companies and compiling relevant data and studies that can be used in "OSRI" submissions to EPA.
+BCCM currently manages two groups with chemicals on List 2 — the N-Methylpyrrolidone (NMP) Producers Group, Inc. and the MTBE Consortium.
+BCCM engages with the groups’ member companies to identify potential other producer or importer companies that should contribute to EDSP testing, outlining how cost shares will be allocated among participating companies and compiling relevant data and studies that can be used in “OSRI” submissions to EPA.